Fallen-Breath/smcr/README.md

 ```

 A connection forwarder that modifies the server address in the handshake packet from whatever value to `mc.example.com:25565`.
-Notes that the only route in the config has the name `default`
+Notes that the only route in the config has the name `default`, so all client connections will be handled by this route

 ```yaml
 listen: 0.0.0.0:7777